Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 That's coming up.

-Please tell me this isn't true.
+Now this, this, please tell me this isn't true.

-According to the Associated Press, the sister of the Ebola patient, and by the way, the director of the CDC was just uh just out there facing the media, and he said this patient is now critical.
+According to the Associated Press, the sister of the Ebola patient, and by the way, the director of the CDC was just out there facing the media, and he said this patient is now critical.

 That's not good.

-This original first reported Ebola patient guy in Dallas is critical.
+This original first reported Ebola patient, guy in Dallas, is critical.

 Now, according to the Associated Press, this guy's sister, the sister of the Ebola patient, says that he told the doctors on his first trip to the ER that he had just come from Liberia.